Category

 GenAI Series: Effective Prompt Writing and Evaluation for Teaching and Learning

-Participants will gain insights into how to access available GenAI tools, learn how to craft prompts for desired outcomes, and discuss some of the the considerations related to the use of GenAI applications in higher education.
-Through hands-on exercises and real-world examples, participants will gain the skills needed to begin leveraging AI as a valuable educational tool.
+Participants gain insights into how to access available GenAI tools, learn how to craft prompts for desired outcomes, and discuss some of the considerations related to the use of GenAI applications in higher education.
+Through hands-on exercises and real-world examples, participants gain the skills needed to begin leveraging AI as a valuable educational tool.

 Practical Approaches for Reaching Gen Z Students